10 Bible Names of God to Know from the Old Testament

 “Let them praise the name of the LORD: for his name is alone is excellent; his glory is above the and heaven.”
 Psalm 148:13.

 There is great power in a name.
 Names have a way of creating an identity and it’s how we are known by those around us.
 So what’s in a name?
 A lot, especially when it comes to God and his character.
-Learning to know God by his names opens up the door to a deeper relationship with him.
+Learning to know God by his numerous names opens the door to a deeper relationship with him.
 It creates deeper initamcy, trust, and understanding.
 The Old Testament of the Bible is especailly rich with meaningful names used for God.
 Names had special meanings or purposes attached.
-For example, God changed Abram’s (meaning multitude or many) name to Abraham (meaning father of many) not only to give him purpose but also to remind him of God’s promises to make him a father of many nations.
+For example, God changed Abram’s (meaning multitude or many) name to Abraham (meaning father of many) to give him purpose and remind him of God’s promises to make him a father of many nations.
 Here are 10 Old Testament names of God you need to know:

 Elohim (Creator God)